-BLUEPRINT MEDICINES CORPORATION Annual Meeting of Stockholders June 18, 2019 3:30 PM This proxy is solicited by the Board of Directors
+BLUEPRINT MEDICINES CORPORATION Annual Meeting of Stockholders June 23, 2020 3:30 PM This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Jeffrey W. Albers, Tracey L. McCain and Michael Landsittel, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of BLUEPRINT MEDICINES CORPORATION that the stockholder(s) is/are entitled to vote at the Annual Meeting of stockholder(s) to be held at 3:30 PM, Eastern Daylight Time, on June 18, 2019 at our offices, 45 Sidney Street, Cambridge, MA, 02139, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Jeffrey W. Albers, Tracey L. McCain and Michael Landsittel, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of BLUEPRINT MEDICINES CORPORATION that the stockholder(s) is/are entitled to vote at the Annual Meeting of stockholder(s) to be held at 3:30 PM, Eastern Daylight Time, on June 23, 2020, via a live webcast at www.virtualshareholdermeeting.com/BPMC2020, and any adjournment or postponement thereof.